Mental Harassment at Workplace: Laws and Impact in India

 • Sharing inappropriate images or engaging in online harassment through anonymous accounts.

 It is important to know that these examples are not the only ones, and mental harassment can take various forms depending on the specific circumstances and individuals involved.
-Recognizing the signs of mental harassment is crucial to address and prevent such behavior in the workplace.
+Recognizing the signs of mental harassment case is crucial to address and prevent such behavior in the workplace.

 Limitless learning.
 Limitless Earning with Chegg

-The Impact of Mental Harassment
+Impact of Mental Harassment

 Prolonged exposure to mental harassment can result in physical health problems, including headaches, insomnia, and high blood pressure.
 Furthermore, it can hinder career growth, as victims may face difficulties focusing on their work, pursuing opportunities, or building professional relationships.